-Spain started issuing these visas in 2013 to attract foreign investment.
+Spain started issuing these visas in 2013 to attract foreign (non-EU) property buyers.
 It’s also called the Investor Visa.

-1) The visa allows you to live and work in Spain.
-You can work self-employed or for someone else.
+- Live and work in Spain.
+You can be self-employed or work for someone else.

 The visa is valid for two years and you can renew it for as long as the property is in your name.
 After five years, you can apply for permanent residence and after ten years for Spanish citizenship.

 D. Other Basic Requirements (there may be more).
 You must:

 - Have no criminal record in Spain or where you resided during the last five years.

 - Show proof of medical insurance whether private or public.

 - Show sufficient financial means to support yourself and other persons on the application.

 Sign the property deed then apply for the visa in the Spanish embassy in your resident country.
 Although these visas are granted ‘priority’, no promises can be made regarding processing time.
 We work a Spanish immigration attorney who can manage the application procedure.

 F. Spanish Resident Defined.
 You are a Spanish resident IF